Find a code or term

 - EBC – means NYC (Existing Building Code).
 It is the set of rules that applies to work on buildings that already exist.

-- eCertification – in NYC DOB language usually refers to HPD eCertification, not a DOB permit-filing program.
+- eCertification – (HPD eCertification online violation certification) is an online system where registered NYC property owners or managing agents certify that certain HPD violations have been corrected.
+It is usually an HPD program and not a DOB permit‑filing system. in NYC DOB language usually refers to HPD eCertification, not a DOB permit-filing program.
 It is an online way for validly registered property owners or managing agents to certify HPD violations, and the property registration must be current.

 - eFiling – An online system from the NYC Department of Buildings that lets you submit applications and paperwork without going to a DOB office in person.